georeith/paperjs-issues-986-example/README.md

-`npm run build` and watch the console output
+`npm run build:webpack` or `npm run build:browserify` and watch the console output.